The Hit-Maker: Meet the Tech Investor with a 20 Year Track Record

 Interview with Simon Murdoch, Managing Partner, Episode 1 Ventures

 One of the UK’s earliest internet entrepreneurs, Simon founded an online bookstore – selling it to an upstart called ‘Amazon’ in 1998.
 Since serving as VP Europe for Amazon, he has been a long-standing Angel investor and VC with an enviable list of hits including Zoopla, Shazam and Shutl.
 He is a sought-after Chairman and Non-Exec; and at Episode 1 is currently investing the second fund of £60M into today’s enterprise tech startups.
+Simon spoke with prepaid card provider Soldo about his years of experience in the startup world and his approach to running a highly successful value-added VC.

 As an investor, what are you looking for, and how do you make sure you get it?